 In the last article about finials in this billionaire's home I mentioned we take the lampshades outside for dusting, and I've had a few email inquiries as to how and why.
 So I'm happy to share what I know:

 - The lampshades here are mostly designed with expensive, pleated materials and feather dusters, even ostrich, don't work that well on fabrics.

-- Lint rollers can stretch the fabric (very dangerous), and don't clean inside the pleats!
+- Lint rollers can easily stretch the fabric and don't clean inside the pleats.

 So what to do?

-This is extremely important to those of us who suffer from allergies!
-(How long has it been since you gave that lamp shade on your bedside table a good dusting?)
+But this is extremely important to those of us who suffer from allergies.
+How long has it been since you gave that lamp shade on your bedside table a good dusting?

-Hope this was informative and somewhat helpful.
-(This is a fun event for us, four times a year.
-We crank up the music and spend all day running in and out, dusting every lampshade in the house!
-But then, of course, we're getting paid for this task, aren't we?
-Ha!)
+Around here we dedicate a whole day to this, a couple of times a year when our employers are away and there's nothing much else to do.
+We crank up the music and spend all day running in and out, dusting every lampshade in the house.
+It's not all that difficult, but then we're getting paid for this task, aren't we?